Parenting law in Australia: Shared parental responsibility

 There is no obligation for parents to jointly agree on decisions that are not about "major long-term issues".

+"Live with" and "spend time with" arrangements

+Previously referred to as "custody", orders can be made under the Family Law Act specifying who a child lives with and who they spend time with.

+The term "lives with" is generally used when for the parent with whom the child spends more than 50% of the time, or for both parents in equal time arrangements.
+There is no practical difference between "lives with" and "spends time with".

+The question of how much time children spend with each parent (if any) is based on the "best interests" test, where the court must decide what arrangements are in the child's best interests.

 Equal time arrangements

 It is a common misconception that the Family Law Act specifies that children should spend equal time with each parent.
 That is commonly inappropriate, particularly for children under school age.

 The most common arrangements made in Australia are for children to live with their mother and spend regular time with their father.
 Equal time arrangements occur in approximately 9% of separated families.

 Recording agreements and resolving disputes

 Parenting Plans

 Separated parents can enter into a Parenting Plan pursuant to the Family Law Act, dealing with whom a child is to live, the time a child spends with another person, the allocation of parental responsibility and other matters.

 A Parenting Plan is not enforceable by a Court.
 It cannot be registered in a Court (post amendments made in 2003).
 They are however, very commonly used and can be very useful for separated parents who do not want the inflexibility and cost involved in obtaining court orders.